qcubed-4/application/README.md

 Also, the JQuery UI framework has been put in its own directory to prepare for moving it to a separate library in a later version.

-## Install
-See the dev-master branch of the qcubed-4/app-starter repository for information on how to install v4 of QCubed quickly using Composer.

 ## Credits
 QCubed was branched out of QCodo, a project by Michael Ho.
 QCubed-4v was branched out of QCubed project, which @spekary (Shannon Pekary) has been instrumental in redesigning.